mpromonet/v4l2tools/README.md

  - v4l2compress_omx :

->	read YUV420 from a V4L2 capture device, compress in H264 format using OMX and write to a V4L2 output device
+>	read YUV from a V4L2 capture device, compress in H264 format using OMX and write to a V4L2 output device

 Build
 -----